linhnguyen2601/SQL-Projects/Ecommerce: (EDA) and Cohort Analysis/README.md

 # theLook eCommerce: Exploratory Data Analysis (EDA) and Cohort Analysis

 ## 1. Overview

-Dataset in BigQuery
+### 1. # About this project

-TheLook is a fictitious eCommerce clothing site developed by the Looker team.
+TheLook is a fictitious e-Commerce clothing site developed by the Looker team.

+The Retention rate of the e-Commerce platform is alarmingly low, with 90% of new customers not returning.
+To address this issue, we will explore the following questions:

+- What is the customer return rate of the platform?
+- Who are the customers that are leaving?
+- And what are the factors contributing to this high churn rate?

+**Goal**: design a strategic dashboard tailored for executive levels.
+Individuals at this level prefer streamlined dashboard without overly complex charts or excessive slicers.

+### 1.2.
+About the dataset:
+Dataset in BigQuery.
 The dataset contains information >about customers, products, orders, logistics, web events and digital marketing campaigns.
 The contents of this >dataset are synthetic, and are provided to industry practitioners for the purpose of product discovery, testing, and >evaluation.

 I use the Big Query to do the project with SQL:
 Datasource: https://console.cloud.google.com/bigquery?p=bigquery-public-data&d=thelook_ecommerce&page=dataset&project=project-2-422702&ws=!1m15!1m4!1m3!1sproject-2-422702!2sbquxjob_63602b4b_1907d32f234!3sUS!1m4!4m3!1sbigquery-public-data!2sthelook_ecommerce!3sdistribution_centers!1m4!4m3!1sbigquery-public-data!2sthelook_ecommerce!3sproducts

 but you can download it on Kaggle: https://www.kaggle.com/datasets/mustafakeser4/looker-ecommerce-bigquery-dataset/code

 **Conducting the dataset in the period from 2019-01-13 - 2024-06-30**